hsf-training/deep-learning-intro-for-hep/deep-learning-intro-for-hep/11-minimizers.md

 3. Use the derivative to take a step in the direction that decreases $L$, but don't jump all the way to the estimated minimum.
 Take a small step whose size is controlled by the "learning rate."
 4. Either repeat step 2 or do something to avoid getting stuck in a local minimum or narrow valley.
 (There's a great deal of variety in how minimization algorithms choose to approach the apparent minimum.)

 Minuit follows this approach, though it also (numerically) calculates a second derivative, $\nabla^2 L(\vec{p})$, which it uses to describe the shape of the minimum.
-This is because Minuit is intended for ansatz fits—the steepness of the loss function at the minimum tells us the uncertainty in the fitted parameters.
+This is because Minuit is intended for ansatz fits—the second derivative of the loss function at the minimum tells us the uncertainty in its fitted parameters.
 Neural network training doesn't need it.

 ```{code-cell} ipython3
 from iminuit import Minuit